No other filmmaker brought macabre to the mainstream and led a generation of gothic fans like Tim Burton did.

 In honor of his 50 years of work, let's explore the best Tim Burton movies ever made.
 You should watch these if you haven't!

-We love The Nightmare Before Christmas as much as the next fan, but we aren’t including it on this list because Tim Burton technically didn’t direct it.
+Note: We love The Nightmare Before Christmas, but it's not on this list because Tim Burton technically didn't direct it.

 For better or worse, Tim Burton was the right person to direct the 2005 reimagining of Charlie and the Chocolate Factory.
 While the 1971 musical movie starring Gene Wilder remains better, Burton brought a unique take with his personal vision and executed well.